0xvivek04/PIDetect/README.md

-# PIDetect

-# PID-Based Process Control & Anomaly Detection
+# PIDetect - A PID-Based Process Control & Anomaly Detection

 This project implements a **PID-based process control system** with anomaly detection, leveraging **Python, Streamlit, and Scikit-learn**.
 The system allows users to **adjust PID parameters**, visualize system behavior, and detect anomalies using **Isolation Forest**.
 It simulates a **first-order system** and provides real-time insights into control performance.